SAP-archive/cloud-apis-virtual-event/exercises/08/readme.md

 :point_right: Navigate to the help documentation of the SAP Ariba [Analytical Reporting API](https://help.sap.com/viewer/bf0cde439a0142fbbaf511bfac5b594d/latest/en-US/1f8247e9e767438c8f18db7973779eaf.html) and get familiar with how we can invoke the Analytical Reporting [synchronous API](https://help.sap.com/viewer/bf0cde439a0142fbbaf511bfac5b594d/latest/en-US/e8f72dd7ea794de7b06417aa32e4524d.html).
 Ask yourself the following: how can I know the total number of records available for my request?
 How can I request additional batches of data?

-We'll use the diagram below to explain how pagination works in the SAP Ariba API that you'll be using in the exercise.
-In the case of the SAP Ariba API we will be using in this exercise, the pagination token is specified as a query parameter in the URL -> `?pageToken=[TOKEN_VALUE]`.
+We'll use the diagram below to explain how pagination works in the SAP Ariba API ([Analytical Reporting API](https://help.sap.com/viewer/bf0cde439a0142fbbaf511bfac5b594d/latest/en-US/1f8247e9e767438c8f18db7973779eaf.html)) that you'll be using in the exercise.
+In this API, the pagination token is specified as a query parameter in the URL, e.g. `https://openapi.ariba.com/api/analytics-reporting-details/v1/prod/views/SourcingProjectSourcingSystemView?pageToken=[TOKEN_VALUE]`.

+> :warning: In the diagram below, I'm using api.ariba.com/report as the domain for convenience.
+This is not the URL of the Analytical Reporting API.

 ```
      +--------+                                                      +------------+